seanthayer/PlaceKeeper/README.md

 2. Clone the repository.

-2. Run `npm install --production` in the repo's directory.
+2. Run `npm install` in the repo's directory.

    * If you have a GoogleMaps API Key, create a `.env.local` file in the root directory.
 In it, create a var `REACT_APP_GMAPS_APIKEY` set equal to your API Key.
 The API Loader package will handle linking.